Join BIMA’s Volunteer Family!

 BIMA will work with you!

 BIMA has a various and ever-growing list of needs and volunteer positions.
-The volunteers range from those who can drop in to help at an envelope stuffing party or pour wine at an event, to regularly scheduled shifts greeting guests as a docent at the Welcome Desk or providing administrative support to staff.
+The volunteers range from those who can drop in to help at an envelope stuffing party or pour wine at an event, to regularly scheduled shifts greeting guests as a gallery docent.
 BIMA will work with your schedule, interests and skills to find a position that best fits YOUR needs as a volunteer.

 - Participate in an exciting and dynamic atmosphere